huynhhoangvy/theRebel-Github/README.md

 11. The user can add reactions to a comment (API documentation).
 12. The user should be able to see his last action's result (new issue, new comment, new reactions)
 13. Input Fuzzy Matching: the user should be able to type in either https://github.com/facebook/react or facebook/react, BOTH should work.

-## The following user stories are soon to be implemented

 14. Instead of using Modal to show issue, use React Router (link) to navigate to different URL issues/:issueId to display the full issue.
 Have the Back button to go back to the previous page (from the individual issue page).